locomote/diff_matcher/README.md

 # => Where, - 1 missing, + 1 additional, | 2 match_matcher
 ```

-When `actual` to be matched against some custom logic, an object with RSpec Matcher
+When `actual` is matched against some custom logic, an object with an RSpec Matcher
 interface can be used.
-Methods `#mathches?(actual)`, `#description` and `#failure_message`
+(NB. `#mathches?(actual)`, `#description` and `#failure_message`
-must be implemented.
+methods must be implemented.)

-Sure, you can take one of RSpec matchers and do not implement your own.
+So you can use one of the RSpec matchers or you can implement your own.

 ```ruby
 class BeAWeekend